bekahwebb/bekahwebb.github.io/_posts/2023-09-01-first-post.md

 ---
 layout: post
-title:  "The Beauty of Beautiful Soup 4: A Powerful Tool for Web Scraping and Data Cleaning in Python."
+title:  "The Cost of Camping."
 author: Rebekah Webb
 description: This is a Comprehensive Beautiful Soup Tutorial.
 image: /assets/images/imagesoups1.png